are associated with a substantial

 as total population size N

-decreases, due to disease-induced mortality, there is reduced
+decreases, due to disease-induced mortality, there is no change in

 interaction between hosts.
 To make the dynamics clearer we switch to